Sawtry: History

-Sawtry was listed as Saltrede in the Domesday Book in the Hundred of Normancross in Huntingdonshire, containing four manors and 56 households.
+Sawtry was listed as Saltrede in the Domesday Book of 1086 in the Hundred of Normancross in Huntingdonshire, containing four manors and 56 households.
 By 1086 there were three churches and two priests at Sawtry.

 During the Dark Ages, Sawtry was divided into three parishes - All Saints, St. Andrew and Judith and originally got its name from the fact that it was a trading centre for salt, an essential commodity in the Middle Ages.
 The Cistercian Abbey of St Mary was founded in 1147 by Simon de Senlis grandson of Judith of Lens, niece of William the Conqueror who owned land in many parts of Britain but built her Manor in Sawtry and whom the Parish of Sawtry Judith is named after.
 The abbey took 91 years to complete and ministered to the local area both spiritually and physically.
 This was demolished in 1540 during the Dissolution of the Monasteries as part of the English Reformation, although traces of the Abbey still remain.

 Sawtry is twinned with the Gemeinde Weimar region in Germany.

 Government

 As a civil parish, Sawtry has a parish council consisting of fifteen councillors.
-The village is represented on Huntingdonshire District Council by two councillors for the Sawtry ward, and on Cambridgeshire County Council by one councillor for the electoral division of Sawtry and Ellington.
-It is in the parliamentary constituency of North West Cambridgeshire, represented at the House of Commons by Shailesh Vara (Conservative).
+The village is represented on Huntingdonshire District Council by two councillors for the Sawtry ward, and on Cambridgeshire County Council by one councillor for the electoral division of Sawtry and Stilton.
+It is in the Huntingdon parliamentary constituency.

 Sawtry was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Sawtry became a part of the county of Cambridgeshire.

 Geography

 Sawtry is just west of the Fens, halfway between the city of Peterborough and the town of Huntingdon.
 Other nearby villages include Folksworth, Alconbury, Holme, Yaxley and Stilton.
 Being situated in close proximity to the A1(M), it is a sought-after location for commuters.
 It is approximately six miles north of the A14, and a fifty-minute car drive from both Stansted Airport and Luton Airport.
+The oldest known surviving hedgerow in England (established circa 1100) named Judith's Hedge runs next to the B1090 near Monks Wood and marks the boundary of the Parish of Sawtry Judith.

 Transport

 The Bullock Road, an ancient droveway, now a byway, runs on the ridge to the west of Sawtry.

 The A1(M), originally the Roman Ermine Street, then the Great North Road, runs immediately to the east of the village.

-The East Coast Main Line railway runs a mile east of the village.

 Ordnance Survey maps from the 1920s show a narrow-gauge agricultural tramway running for a mile north east from Sawtry Roughs Farm (now demolished) to an interchange with the then Great Northern Railway.